Cheesa

-Cheesa Laureta (born August 4, 1990), known by the mononym Cheesa, is a Filipina-American Pop/R&B singer and songwriter most noted for her run on NBC's The Voice in 2012.
-After being chosen by Cee Lo Green, mentored by Babyface, and making it to the Quarter-Finals, Cheesa was eliminated from The Voice in April 2012.
-Since The Voice, Cheesa has focused on developing her solo career, releasing the Asian iTunes chart-topping single, "I'm Not Perfect (feat.
-Charice)" and her debut album, NAKED.
+Cheesa Laureta (born August 4, 1990), known by the mononym Cheesa, is a Filipina-American pop/R&B singer and songwriter most noted for her run on NBC's The Voice in 2012.
+After being chosen by Cee Lo Green, mentored by Babyface, and making it to the quarter-finals, Laureta was eliminated from The Voice in April 2012.
+Since The Voice, Laureta has focused on developing her solo career, releasing the single "I'm Not Perfect" (featuring Charice) and her debut album, Naked.

 Early life

-Cheesa Laureta was born on August 4, 1990 in Oahu, Hawaii to Filipino parents Martiniana and Joseph.
+Cheesa Laureta was born on August 4, 1990, in Oahu, Hawaii, to Filipino parents Martiniana and Joseph.
 She lived in Ewa Beach and Kalihi and attended the all-girl Catholic St. Francis School in Manoa.
 At age 16, Cheesa and her family moved to Los Angeles to pursue her dream of being a singer.
 Cheesa graduated from Hollywood High School in 2008, and auditioned for The Voice in 2011.
-Her brother is musical-director Troy Laureta who has worked with singers Ariana Grande and Jake Zyrus.
+Her brother is musical-director Troy Laureta, who has worked with singers Ariana Grande and Jake Zyrus.

 The Voice

 Cheesa auditioned for The Voice in 2011, when she was 21.
 The episode featuring her blind audition was aired February 27, 2012.
 Her rendition of Beyoncé's "If I Were a Boy" earned her a spot on Cee Lo Green's team.
-While preparing for the Battle Rounds, Cheesa worked closely with Babyface (musician), one of her biggest influences.
-The March 5, 2012 broadcast of The Voice saw Cheesa beat teammate and competitor Angie Johnson in the Battle Round singing Bonnie Tyler's "Total Eclipse of the Heart."
-In the Live Round on April 9, 2012, Cheesa's version of Harold Melvin & the Blue Notes's "Don't Leave Me This Way" placed her in Cee Lo's "Bottom Three," but her Last Chance Performance on April 10, 2012 of "All By Myself" convinced Cee Lo to keep her in the running.
-Cheesa's career on The Voice came to a close in the Live Quarter-Finals and elimination rounds held on April 23 & 24, 2012.
+While preparing for the Battle Rounds, Cheesa worked closely with Babyface, one of her biggest influences.
+The March 5, 2012, broadcast of The Voice saw Cheesa beat teammate and competitor Angie Johnson in the Battle Round singing Bonnie Tyler's "Total Eclipse of the Heart".
+In the Live Round on April 9, 2012, Cheesa's version of Harold Melvin & the Blue Notes's "Don't Leave Me This Way" placed her in Cee Lo's "Bottom Three", but her Last Chance Performance on April 10, 2012, of "All by Myself" convinced Cee Lo to keep her in the running.
+Cheesa's career on The Voice came to a close in the Live Quarter-Finals and elimination rounds held on April 23 and 24, 2012.
 She ended up in Cee Lo Green's "Bottom Two" after singing "I Have Nothing" by Whitney Houston.
-In her Last Chance Performance, she sang Kelly Clarkson's "Already Gone," but Cee Lo ultimately had to let her go.
+In her Last Chance Performance, she sang Kelly Clarkson's "Already Gone", but Cee Lo ultimately had to eliminate her.